oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

 #### <a name="StringandCollectionFunctions" href="#StringandCollectionFunctions">5.1.1.5 String and Collection Functions</a>

+In the following subsections up to and including [section 5.1.1.12](#ConditionalFunctions) a `methodCallExpr` matches a signature if the `commonExpr`s in its parameter list have the type specified by the signature or can be implicitly casted to that type by the first five rules for the [`cast`](#cast) function.

 ##### <a name="concat" href="#concat">5.1.1.5.1 `concat`</a>

 The `concat` function has three overloads, with the following